 - Distance Learning Available

 All courses are available online, as identified in the calendar by (OL) after the course title.
-BIO-1162 and CSP-1160 are offered as blended, a combination of online learning and several on-campus lab experiences to support skill development.
-Attendance is recommended and/or required.
-CSP-1140 is an 8 wk, full-time, face-to-face practicum offered at the Chinook Regional Hospital.
-Contact the Program Chair, prior to or upon acceptance into the program, if you would like alternate practicum placements considered.
+BIO-1162 has an on-campus lab experience to support knowledge/skill development.
+Attendance is required.
+CSP-1142 is a 10-week, full-time, face-to-face practicum offered at the Lethbridge Chinook Hospital.
+Contact the Program Chair, prior to or upon acceptance into the program if you would like alternate practicum placements considered.